 So, then – can happiness be found in religion?
 Well, maybe.
-Religion can be a major contributor in one’s perceived well-being.
+Religion can be a major contributor to one’s perceived wellbeing.
 But, not all types of religiosity have the same effect.
 It might be worthwhile to examine if you are satisfied with how your religious affiliation affects your life.

 Want to know more about similar topics on religion and society?
 Go to the EARS Dashboard and get weekly updates on your selected subjects.